mpopp75/astronomy-libs/README.md

 Astronomy Libraries
 ===================

 This repository contains PHP and Javascript libraries useful for calculations needed for astronomy.
+Since the Earth is an astronomical body too (surprise!) and many astronomical calculations require geographical parameters, a good amount of geographical libraries are included as well.

 PHP libraries are stored in the libs-php directory, Javascript libraries in the libs-js directory.
 There are examples how to use each of the libraries in the corresponding examples-xxx directories.
 This is built in the form of a little website, the entry point being index.html in the root directory.
-A live version can be found at http://astronomy-libs.mpopp.net
+A live version can be found at [http://astronomy-libs.mpopp.net](http://astronomy-libs.mpopp.net)

 In most cases, PHP and Javascript libraries with the same name (e.g. Coordinates.php and coordinates.js) are (mostly) equivalents of each other, but there may be exceptions.